First Aid

 If an officer determines that the workplace first aid risk assessment is not adequate based on the specific workplace risks, the officer may specify additional first aid supplies or services to be provided by the employer.
 [OHS General Regs., S. 9.3 (6)]

-Workplace First Aider Training Requirements
+Workplace First Aider Training Competencies

 Treatment of Injury or Illness